 First-time offenders especially can benefit from the chance to have their cases resolved in Snohomish County Drug Court, where successful completion of a rigorous diversion program can result in dismissal of the criminal charges and a clean record.
 Similar programs are also available in Skagit and Whatcom counties.
 Other people can benefit from the Drug Offender Sentencing Alternatives program, which can reduce a felony sentence by as much as 50 percent with a combination of drug treatment and community supervision.

 Find out more about the ways Deno Millikan can help you get past a felony drug charge related to prescription opioid possession.
-Contact us in Everett, and put our experience to work for you.
+Contact us, and put our experience to work for you.